RsyncProject/rsync/rsyncd.conf.5.md

     they would escape the module hierarchy.
 The default for "use chroot" is true, and is the safer choice (especially if the module is not read-only).

-    When this parameter is enabled, the "numeric-ids" option will also default to being enabled (disabling name lookups).
-See below for what a chroot needs in order for name lookups to succeed.
+    When this parameter is enabled *and* the "name converter" parameter is *not* set, the "numeric ids" parameter will default to being enabled (disabling name lookups).
+This means that if you manually setup name-lookup libraries in your chroot (instead of using a name converter) that you need to explicitly set `numeric ids = false` for rsync to do name lookups.

     If you copy library resources into the module's chroot area, you should protect them through your OS's normal user/group or ACL settings (to prevent the rsync module's user from being able to change them), and then hide them from the user's view via "exclude" (see how in the discussion of that parameter).
-At that point it will be safe to enable the mapping of users and groups by name using the "numeric ids" daemon parameter (see below).

-    Note also that you are free to setup custom user/group information in the chroot area that is different from your normal system.
-For example, you could abbreviate the list of users and groups.
+However, it's easier and safer to setup a name converter.

 0.  `daemon chroot`